Matlock42/Jeopardy/README.md

 When the game is over, you will be prompted to play another round.

+## Adding Questions/Categories

+The questions are dynamically pulled from the XML files in ./Data/ at the time of execution.
+These can be edited, deleted, or added to.
+The category name is the filename (less extension).
+To aid in the creation of additional categories a template file is in the Data directory.
+Each level of question inside a category may have multiple "item"s.
+The program will sellect one at random.

+The minimum requirements are enough categories and questions per category to fill the board.
+Adding more questions will just make each game more unique.

 ## Licensing

 *I hate this stuff but apparently it is needed.
 Basically, you can use it as you deem fit, but we are not responsible for anything that may arise out of use.*

 Public Domain (Unlicensed)